-It's the week before the marathon and getting your nutrition right is key to peak performance.
+It's the week before the marathon and getting your diet right is key to peak performance.
 Sports nutritionist James Collins shares his pre-race meal plan for Tuesday...

 Overall dietary guidelines: